Skip to main content

 Aluminum

 Aluminum won’t rust; it oxidizes and develops a protective layer anywhere it’s exposed to corrosion.
-Like rusting, though, that oxidation will cause paint flaking over time.
+Similar to rusting, that oxidation will cause paint flaking over time.
 It’s a softer metal, which means it dents more easily.
 For the price point, it's a solid option for covered porches and protected locations.

 Old California